buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPresentationOrganizationResource/Entities/IfcPresentationLayerAssignment.md

 { .use-head}
 Attribute use definition

 Figure 1 illustrates assignment of items by shape representation or representation item.
 The set of _AssignedItems_ can either include a whole shape representation, or individual geometric representation items.
-If both, the _IfcShapeRepresentation_ has a layer assignment, and an individual geometric representation item in the set of _IfcShapeRepresentation_.Items, then the layer assignment of the _IfcGeometricRepresentationItem_ overides the layer assignment of the _IfcShapeRepresentation_.
+If both, the _IfcShapeRepresentation_ has a layer assignment, and an individual geometric representation item in the set of _IfcShapeRepresentation_.Items, then the layer assignment of the _IfcGeometricRepresentationItem_ overrides the layer assignment of the _IfcShapeRepresentation_.

 ![instantiation diagram](../../../../figures/ifcpresentationlayerassignment-fig1.png "Figure 1 &mdash; Presentation layer assignment")